Bergtiger/TigerClaim/src/ReadMe.txt

-        time [value]                Set the time-pattern used in the pattern for naming regions. pattern [value]             Set the pattern for naming regions. -player- will be replaced with the player-name and -time- will be replaced with time-pattern radius [number]             Set radius of Blocks around the player for default regions.
+        time [value]                Set the time-pattern used in the pattern for naming regions. pattern [value]             Set the pattern for naming regions. -player- will be replaced with the player-name and -time- will be replaced with time-pattern radius [number]             Set radius of Blocks around the player for default regions. min [number]                Set minimal height of a region, only by expand vert. max [number]                Set maximal height of a region, only by expand vert.

 Examples